In this post I'd like to consider the importance of a solidly defined purpose in the world of apps.

 The question of whether it will make you money: directly or indirectly, is another installment.
 But as a precursor if your app hasn't got a purpose, its not going to be valued, used or have a chance to generate a return on your investment.

 If you want an objective assessment on the viability of your app idea, DabApps is happy to help.
-As a company specialising in software development and the design and build of all applications (from simple fun mobile apps to complex decision-making platforms), we have a good idea of what works and what doesn't.
+As a company specialising in software development and the design and build of all applications (from fun mobile apps to complex decision-making platforms), we have a good idea of what works and what doesn't.